Yibbies/picoCTF2017/Level 3/Write ups/War.md

 >
 >Bugs typically happen in groups.
 If you find one, what does it allow you to do?

 Connecting to the address and port presents us with a card game.
-Simple enough, make a bet if you win, increase your winnings, if you lose, lose the amount of your bet.
+Simple enough, make a bet if you win; increase your winnings, if you lose; forfeit the amount of your bet.

 However, playing the game is another matter.
 After a couple of tries it appears the game is rigged against us: we always run out of cards before the opponent (assuming we haven't run out of money first).